eliasbnk/dev-setup/README.md

-First thing you want to do is open your terminal and download Homebrew.
+First thing you want to do is open your terminal

+to open terminal

+press command+SPACE

+in spotlight type in

+terminal

+press Enter

+next we are going to download Homebrew

 to do that paste this into your terminal